scottkstewart/Phoenix-parse-email/README.md

 # Phoenix-parse-email

+**NOTE: since the creation of this, I've gotten a lot better with python.
+I realize now that much of this code is overly complex and generally unpythonic.
+A full overhall is planned.**

 Unix utility which parses the Phoenix gradebook client and emails changes.
 Runs on at least Python 3.4.
 Files contained in ~/.PPE/.

 ![Example usage](http://i.imgur.com/neM2Kb7.gif)